Differential Privacy as a Causal Property: Restrictions on Knowledge

-Kasiviswanathan and Smith prove that differential privacy and semantic (differential) privacy are closely related~\cite[Thm.~2.2]{kasiviswanathan14jpc}.
-In essence, they show that differential privacy ensures that $\Cr[D{=}d \given O{=}o, B]$ and $\Cr[D{=}d \given O{=}o, \doo(D_i {=} d'_i), B]$ close in nearly the same sense as it ensures that $\Fr[O{=}o \given \doo(D_i{=}d'_i)]$ and $\Fr[O{=}o \given \doo(D_i{=}d'_i)]$ are close.
-That is, it guarantees that an adversary's beliefs will not change much relative to whether you decide to provide data or not.
-Returning to the sexual orientation predictor from Wang and Kosinski, this guarantee implies that the ability to predict sexual orientation for any individual will not depend significantly on the participation by any single individual.
+Kasiviswanathan and Smith prove that \DP{} and Semantic Privacy are closely related~\cite[Thm.\,2.2]{kasiviswanathan14jpc}.
+In essence, they show that \DP{} ensures that $\Cr[D{=}d \given O{=}o, B]$ and $\Cr[D{=}d \given O{=}o, \doo(D_i {=} d'_i), B]$ are close in nearly the same sense as it ensures that $\Fr[O{=}o]$ and $\Fr[O{=}o \given \doo(D_i{=}d'_i)]$ are close.
+That is, it guarantees that an adversary's beliefs will not change much relative to whether you decide to provide data or not, providing an inference-based view of \DP{}.

+To gain intuition about these results, let us consider the findings of Wang and Kosinski~\cite{wang2017gaydar}, which show the possibility of training a neural network to predict a person's sexual orientation from a photo of their face.
+If this model had been produced with \DP{}, then each study participant would know that their participation had little to do with the model's final form or success.
+However, inferential threats would remain.
+An adversary can use the model and a photo of an individual to infer the individual's sexual orientation, whether that individual participated in the study or not.
+Less obviously, an adversary might have some background knowledge allowing it to repurpose the model to predict people's risks of certain health conditions.
+Such difficult to predict associations may already be used for marketing~\cite{hill12forbes} (cf.\,\cite{piatetsky14kdnuggets}).

-This example demonstrates that if the only choice that we allow is participation in a data set or not, then differential privacy offers a clear answer: participation will not significantly affect your outcomes or inferences about you, so you might as well participate.
-On the other hand, if the output of the query can lead to concerning inferences using associations, then the data processor, or the participants collectively may decide to obstruct the query itself.
-For this reason both the causal and associative views of privacy have their uses, with the causal view being relevant to a single potential participant's choice and the associative, to the participants collectively.
+An individual facing the option of participating in such a study may attempt to reason about how likely such repurposing is.
+Doing so requires the difficult task of characterizing the adversary's background knowledge since Dwork and Naor's proof shows that the possibility cannot be categorically eliminated~\cite{dwork08jpc}.
+Furthermore, if the individual decides that the study is too risky, merely declining to participate will do little to mitigate the risk since \DP{} ensures that the individual's data would have had little effect on the model.
+Rather, the truly concerned individual would have to lobby others to not participate.
+For this reason, both the causal and associative views of privacy have their uses, with the causal view being relevant to a single potential participant's choice and the associative, to the participants collectively.
+One can debate whether such collective properties are privacy per se or some other value since it goes beyond protecting personal data~\cite{mcsherry16blog1}.